 “And, as a fit and necessary military measure for effecting this object, I, as Commander-in-Chief of the Army and Navy of the United States, do order and declare that on the first day of January in the year of Our Lord one thousand, eight hundred and sixty-three, all persons held as slaves within any state or states, wherein the constitutional authority of the United States shall not then be practically recognized, submitted to, and maintained, shall then, thenceforward, and forever, be free.”

 This proclamation would only apply to the three and a half million slaves in the Confederate states.
 Any of those slaves in an area occupied by Federal troops and owned by men who defied the Federal government would be permanently freed.
-The 425,000 slaves in the loyal slaveholding states would continue to be enslaved, as Lincoln’s wartime powers did not extend to states not rebelling against the U.S. Even so, this was a shocking presidential order that overturned all American legislation on slavery and property rights since the nation’s founding.
+The 425,000 slaves in the loyal slaveholding states would continue to be enslaved, as Lincoln’s wartime powers did not extend to states not rebelling against the U.S. Even so, this was a shocking presidential order that overturned all national and state legislation on slavery and property rights that had been enforced since the nation’s founding.

-Lincoln agreed.
-He would not issue the emancipation proclamation until the Federal armies gained a victory.
+The next morning, Lincoln received a letter from Blair reiterating his opposition to an emancipation proclamation because it could politically ruin the Republican party.
+The president decided not to issue the order and instead wait until the Federal armies gained a victory.
 He would have to wait much longer than hoped.